Residence Life At HPU

 All students living in the residence halls are required to purchase a resident meal plan.

-Resident Directors and Assistants – A resident director lives in each hall to ensure the smooth operation of the building and assist students with needs that might arise.
-Resident Assistants (RA) are upperclassmen who live on each wing.
-These students are trained to help with emergencies and problems.
+Resident Directors (RDs) are full-time employees who live in the residence halls.
+Resident Directors assist students, coordinate community events, manage the building operations, and supervise the Resident Assistants.
+Resident Assistants (RAs) are upperclassmen who live on each wing.
+These students are trained to help with emergencies and student concerns.

 Residence halls close for certain holidays and university breaks (Thanksgiving, Christmas, and Spring Break).
 Residents are responsible for securing off campus housing during these periods if they choose to remain in Brownwood.

 Students and parents are strongly encouraged to purchase renter’s insurance or check on the transferability of coverage from their home owner’s insurance to cover the student’s personal belongings and safety.
 Precautions are taken to maintain adequate security in the residence halls; however, the University is not responsible for loss or damage to personal property or personal injury/safety in University housing by fire, water, theft, vandalism, or other causes.
 Rental insurance policies may vary from one company to another.
 The following link will direct you to a third-party entity which has conducted extensive research on home owner’s/renter’s insurance policies: http://www.reviews.com/homeowners-insurance/.
 The University does not officially endorse this service and is in no way affiliated with this third-party entity.